mbakhoff/htmlbasic4/readme.md

   * `spring.jpa.properties.hibernate.hbm2ddl.auto` specifies that spring should automatically create and update our database tables,
   * `spring.jpa.properties.hibernate.dialect` tells Hibernate that we're using the H2 database

+H2 is an embedded database.
+You don't have to install or start it manually.
+Maven will download it for you.
+Spring will start it automatically in the background when the server is starting.
+Embedded means that it's not even a separate process - it will run in the same process as our server.

 ### Storing data in the database

 Databases are really good at storing data.